Updated: Apr 7

 The pain, if any, is extremely minor.
 Clients sit for 25 minutes to pre-numb with a topical treatment and then another numbing product is applied throughout the procedure.

 There is minor to no bleeding during the procedure.
 Please review the pre-care instructions as they are important to limit bleeding and skin sensitivities.
 Excessive bleeding due to alcohol consumption and/or blood thinners before procedure can dilute/expel pigment leading to poorer results.
 Please note that getting the procedure done during your menstrual cycle can lead to a increase in discomfort.

 Frequent smoking can lead to the anesthetic not lasting as long along with poor color retention.
 Clients with Fibromyalgia might also have a higher sensitivity to the procedure.

-Skin type (oily vs dry) - excessively oily skin can expel pigment faster.
+Skin type (oily vs dry) - oily/combo skin can expel pigment faster.

 Bleeding during the procedure - avoid alcohol, caffeine and blood thinning medications.

 How well you follow the aftercare and treat the work after it is healed.